-The Test of Adult Basic Education (TABE) is a required examination to ensure placement in the appropriate level in Adult Basic Education (ABE) and General Education Development (GED) preparation classes.
-The Comprehensive Adult Student Assessment System (CASAS) test is required for appropriate placement in the English for Speakers of Other Languages (ESOL) program.
+The Test of Adult Basic Education (TABE) is a required examination to ensure placement at the proper level in Adult Basic Education (ABE) and General Education Development (GED) preparation classes.
+The Comprehensive Adult Student Assessment System (CASAS) test is needed for appropriate placement in the English for Speakers of Other Languages (ESOL) program.
 Students must be at least 16 years of age and not currently enrolled in another K-12 program to enroll in all Adult General Education classes.